 The Australian pioneer Robert O'Hara Burke died of starvation on June 30th, 1861.

-Richard Cavendish charts the life of the author Harriet Beecher Stowe, who was born on June 14th, 1811.
+The American abolitionist and author Harriet Beecher Stowe was born on 14 June 1811.

 John Swinfield describes the bizarre politics behind the British government’s attempt to launch a pair of airships in the 1920s and how a project that might have boosted national pride ended in tragedy and failure.

 Despite the popularity of shows like My Big Fat Gypsy Wedding, Britain’s Gypsy Travellers still face longstanding prejudice, warns Becky Taylor.